 Every JMC student is required to do a three-week Service Project.
-This has to do with serving the poor and less privileged from 8:30am – 4:30pm on Monday to Friday.
+This has to do with serving the poor and less privileged from 8:30 am – 4:30 pm from Monday to Friday.
 For me, simply put, this experience was different.

 My first week of the Service Project was a slap from reality.
 Everything I did was outside my comfort zone.
 I’m no stranger to laundry, cleaning or kitchen chores.
 Sometimes I tutor my younger brother.
 So, even that was not new to me.
 What was new was facing the shocking reality of how tough life is for some people.
 Some of the children I served were orphans, given away at birth or disowned.
 Some had lost their parents at tender ages.
 The center where I was posted sheltered 69 of these orphans.
 I met children who were too young to know that they were orphans.
 I met a girl who had lost both of her parents to the disease.
 I also met a boy around my age who was left on the streets by his parents.
 I watched as a teenage mother who couldn’t care for her baby came and dropped the child off at the orphanage.
 I had known for long that such things happened, but I had always been a distant observer.
 I never expected to be confronted with such a reality.
 I never knew that the Service Project could be so challenging.

 In the first week, I was assigned to the laundry section of the orphanage.
 I was told that the orphanage had a washing machine and that all I would have to do was oversee the machine.
 What I met could not have been farther from the truth.
 Firstly, I later learned that I would be washing with my hands – the first shock.
 Secondly, I was told that most of the clothes had been urinated or defaecated on by the kids.
 When I started washing, I discovered that the people who told me that we’re not lying.
 I admit that it was uncomfortable but then it was Service, and I was expected to render it selflessly.